Prosecutor: Computer shows attacker had interest in "radical jihadist movement"

-Police shot Bouhlel to death after he barreled down the crowded Promenade des Anglais in a 20-ton truck for more than a mile, crushing and hitting people who had gathered to watch fireworks on Thursday night.
+Bouhlel was shot to death by police after he barreled down the crowded Promenade des Anglais for almost a mile, crushing and hitting people who had gathered to watch fireworks.
 More than 200 people were injured.

-Authorities identified him by fingerprints after the discovery of his identification card in the truck.
+Authorities identified him by fingerprints after his identification card was found in the truck.

 ISIS: ‘Soldier’ behind attack

-ISIS' media group, Amaq Agency, said Saturday that an ISIS "soldier" was responsible for the attack.
+ISIS’ media group, Amaq Agency, said Saturday that an ISIS “soldier” carried out the attack.

 “He had never been the subject of any kind of file or indication of radicalization.”